 Reallocation of Credit Hours from Old to New Advising Sheets

 GEOG 5200 and 5210 have been removed from the Core/Required section of the old advising sheet, and have been added to the Social Science Elective part of the major along with other geography courses.
 Air Transportation majors enroll in 4 Social Science Electives courses, two of which must now be from Geography; the remaining 2 are from two of the other 3 categories.
-Aviation electives are increased from 9 to 12 specifically for students not pursuing Professional Pilot Certification; this change was driven by CAS.
+Aviation electives are increased from 9 to 12 credit hours specifically for students not pursuing Professional Pilot Certification; this change was driven by CAS.

 See SEPARATE ATTACHMENTS for the new advising sheet and the old advising sheet